 Our proof of Theorem~\ref{intro1} is based on the classification of mutation-finite rank $3$ quivers~\cite{FT-rk3} and the related geometry.
 In particular, all the weights of arrows of mutation-finite quivers should be of the form $2\cos({q\pi/d})$ for some integer $q$ and $d$, and every rank $3$ subquiver has to correspond to some spherical or Euclidean triangle (we recall the details in Section~\ref{3}).
 We first show that all mutation-finite quivers of sufficiently high rank originate from orbifolds, and then treat quivers in low ranks where we obtain three exceptional infinite families.

 Next, we construct a geometric realization for every finite mutation class of quivers except for mutation-cyclic ones originating from orbifolds (we conjecture though that mutation classes originating from unpunctured orbifolds also have geometric realizations by reflections).
-The realization by reflections gives rise to a notion of a $Y$-{\em{seed}}, and thus we can define quivers of finite type.
+The realization by reflections provides a quadratic form associated to a mutation class, and thus we can define quivers of {\em finite type} when the corresponding quadratic form is positive definite.
 As in the integer case (see~\cite{FZ2}), these correspond precisely to finite reflection groups.
-We say that a quiver has {\em affine} or {\em extended affine} type if its mutation class is realized in the semi-positive quadratic space of corank $1$ (at least $2$, respectively).
+We say that a quiver has {\em affine} or {\em extended affine} type if its mutation class is realized in a semi-positive quadratic space of corank $1$ (at least $2$, respectively).
 The result can be then formulated in the following theorem.

 \begin{thmIntro} Every non-integer finite mutation class (except for the quivers originating from orbifolds) has a geometric realization by reflections.
 In particular, \begin{itemize} \item[-] quivers in the top row of Table~\ref{table mut-fin} are of finite type; \item[-] quivers in the middle row of Table~\ref{table mut-fin} are of affine type; \item[-] quivers in the bottom row of Table~\ref{table mut-fin} are of extended affine type. \end{itemize} \end{thmIntro}